Revivalism: Revival Zion and Pocomania

 Calypso is a phenomenon of the Eastern Caribbean.
 With a forward moving rhythm, its early forms bear a close relationship to Mento.
 However, the African heritage of calypso can be clearly identified.
 West Africans, ancestors of the New World black men, often sang songs of praise and songs of ridicule and mockery.
 Their professional street singers and community choirs performed these songs which relied on choral rhyme, the dancing chorus and the “call-and-response” order that are similar to native songs of the old Guinea coast.
 Even the name “calypso” or (“kaiso”) can be traced to a West African source.

-The first true Jamaican calypsoes were those of the famous Jazz pianist, band leader and vocalist, Baba Motta, who sang “She Pon Top”, recorded in the later 1950s.
+The first true Jamaican calypsoes were those of the famous Jazz pianist, band leader and vocalist, Baba Motta, who sang “She Pon Top”, recorded in the late 1950s.
 Pure calypso has since given way to a more modern form which was popularized by The Honourable Byron Lee, OJ and his calypso band called “The Dragonaires”.

 Rastafarian music originated from the Rastafarian Movement, which began during the 1930s in Jamaica.
 A Rastafarian man by the name of Count Ossie Williams was very instrumental in the development of this music.
 His interest in music led him to take ideas from an easier type of Jamaican music called Burru which was originally from Africa.
 Count Ossie adapted the Burru drums and combined them with the Kumina rhythms of his youth in St. Thomas and arrived at what is now known as Rasta music.